Furnace Run Trail

 If you’re looking for a fun, short hike to do with the whole family, Furnace Run Trail is just the loop for you.
-It covers just under 2.5 miles and besides a steep start, is a nice rolling, moderate hike.
+It covers just over 2 miles and besides a steep start, is a nice rolling, moderate hike.

 The trailhead for Furnace Run begins across the street from the Everett Bridge parking area.
 Furnace Run Trail is not to be confused with Furnace Run Metro Park.
 Starting the hike you will be met with more than 90 zigzagging stairs that will raise your pulse and provide a good warm up for rest of your journey.
 At the top of the stairs you will once again be on terra firma, where a nearly straight, smooth .7-mile path will lead you through the forest past dozens of downed trees and vines, across Oak Hill Road to the trailhead of Furnace Loop, a serene half-mile jaunt along moss-mottled ground.

 CVNP is open year-round, 24 hours a day, and does not charge a fee.
 Visitors may bring dogs as long as they accompany you on a six-foot leash.

 Take I-77S to Exit 143 for OH-176 toward I-271 N/Richefield.
 Turn left onto Wheatley Road.
 Take a slight right to stay on Wheatley Road.
 The Everett Covered Bridge Trailhead will be on your right.